Gemma Johnson: Introduction into Hollyoaks

 Writers featured Gemma in storylines involving gangster, Froggy Black, played by John Middleton (pictured).

 On 28 July 2025, Lime Pictures announced that Tisha Merry had been cast in their soap opera, Hollyoaks, playing the character of Gemma.
 It was also confirmed that Gemma would be a series regular character.
 They planned to feature Gemma in a new episode of the show's spin-off series, Hollyoaks Later before her transition into the show's main episodes.
 They added that Gemma would appear on-screen alongside Warren Fox (Jamie Lomas).
 Lime Pictures did not confirm Gemma's connection to the show's existing characters beyond her involvement with Warren.
 They also did not publish Gemma's surname in the casting announcement.
 A Channel 4 press release confirmed that the episode of Hollyoaks later would be filmed on-location and facilitate Gemma's introduction into the main series.
 Merry's management, McLean-Williams Ltd confirmed that Merry was cast by Lime Pictures head of casting, Peter Hunt.
 Merry described Gemma as being a "bold" and "unpredictable" character.
 She is "flirty, feisty, and the kind of woman you'd want as your best friend... but never your enemy."
+Executive producer, Hannah Cheers told Merry that Gemma is "always professional" but has "a devious side about her".
+Cheers also wanted Gemma to be "flirtatious" and able to manipulate the show's male characters.
+Merry recalled being drawn to Gemma's wardrobe because "nothings out of place, heels all the time, perfect hair and make-up!"
 Merry also teased Gemma's arrival in Hollyoaks, adding "trust me when I say, she'll be entering with a bang.
 I can't wait for you all to meet her."
 The following month, Channel 4 announced a special cross-over episode of Brookside and Hollyoaks to commemorate the latter's 30th anniversary.
 Merry made her first appearance as Gemma during the Hollyoaks episode broadcast on 13 October 2025.
 Her first scene featured Gemma erasing a voicemail message from Warren's phone that was left by his ex-girlfriend, Mercedes McQueen (Jennifer Metcalfe).
 She then proceeds to lie to Warren about the call and seduces him.